whiteheadol/dog/README.md

-# Material + Craft Tests
+# Pet + Person Test Suite
-Practice for passing objects as arguments.
+Practice for class to class interaction.

 ## Set up:
 1. Clone this repo to your machine